Description of Activities

 Social Advocacy Project

-In an effort to understand the role of advocacy within psychology, interns are encouraged to explore addressing mental health disparities in public health.
-They may choose to identify a clinical or cultural population, and use their creativity to address any disparities or reducing barriers to treatment with students and/or staff.
+In an effort to understand the role of advocacy within psychology, interns are encouraged to identify and address mental health disparities in public health.
+They may choose to identify a clinical or cultural population, and use their creativity to address disparities or reduce barriers to treatment with students and/or staff.
 Interns participate in a Social Advocacy Project of their choosing, with the approval of the TD.
 They may opt to take part in a university-sponsored event such as National Black History Month, Take Back the Night, Equal Marriage Rights Initiative, and etc. In such cases, interns will take an active role in collaborating with the university department, program, or committee responsible for putting on that project or event (e.g. attend planning meetings or help with a specific part of the program).
-Or, they may initiate a relevant project that addresses mental health disparities or barriers to treatment.

 Interns have the opportunity to provide training for counselors-in-training at our Center (Practicum Counselors and Social Work Interns).
 This training covers both a topic of clinical interest and a presentation about their advocacy work, the Social Advocacy Project.
 They also have the opportunity to provide training for Peer Educator/Mentor programs offered by various departments on campus.